International Programmes 2025/2026

 Description/content

-The Master’s programme “Global Communication: Politics and Society” is an English language consecutive degree dealing with media systems and communication cultures in international comparison.
+The Master’s programme in Global Communication: Politics and Society is a consecutive degree programme conducted in the English language.
+It deals with media systems and communication cultures in international comparisons.

-Exemplary issues and fields of application are:
+Exemplary issues and fields of application:

 • the role of media in democracies, political transitions, wars, and conflicts in different regions of the world (i.e. foreign reporting, war and crisis communication)